komazwei/website/content/index.md

   isImgBottom: true
 - name: revenue-projection-featurette
   title: Generate cash flow budgets easily
-  description: We host community contributed enterprise budgets that you can easily assign to fields to automatically genereate finance requirements and profit margins per enterprise. .
+  description: We host community contributed enterprise budgets that you can easily assign to fields to automatically generate finance requirements and profit margins per enterprise.
   image: /images/pages/home/featurettes/revenues.png
   isReverse: true
   isInverse: true
   isImgFull: true
 - name: financial-plans-featurette
   title: Effortlessly prepare financial plans
   description: Use our powerful tools to incorporate your asset register and production plans to automatically create cash flow budgets and a statement of assets and liabilities.
-Securily share documents online with your service providers and creditors.
+Securely share documents online with your service providers and creditors.
   image: /images/pages/home/featurettes/financials.png
   isImgFull: true
 featureHighlights: